hammer-mt/FireFlask/tutorial/8_teams.md

 - create membership between user_id and team_id
 - load page for that team's users, with new user present

 We've built the ability to add memberships / invite users, but we haven't created the all teams page, or the users per team page.

+P.S. one great trick to stop having to log in all the time, is to just comment out @login_required while you're working on it.